pranavwani/takeabreak/README.md

 ---

 ## **🛠️ Development**
-Since official builds are **not yet available**, you can build SafeEyes Desktop manually by following these steps:
+Since official builds are **not yet available**, you can build TakeABreak Desktop manually by following these steps:

 ### **1️⃣ Install Dependencies**
 ```bash